qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 ## Experiments
 We conducted different experiments to test the performance with:
 1. Different numbers of layers recycled in [the similar cars search example](https://quaterion.qdrant.tech/tutorials/cars-tutorial.html).
-2. Different numbers of samples in the dataset for training and fine-tuning.
+2. Different numbers of samples in the dataset for training and fine-tuning for similar cars search.
 3. Different numbers of layers recycled in [the question answerring example](https://quaterion.qdrant.tech/tutorials/nlp_tutorial.html).

 ## Easy layer recycling with Quaterion